 This bill would also require employers subject to these new reporting requirements to train employees who fall within this definition of mandated reporter about these reporting duties (i.e., how to identify abuse/neglect and how to report it).
-The employer could satisfy this training requirement by completing the general online training for mandated reporters offered by the Office of Child Abuse Prevention in the State Department of Social Services.
+The employer could satisfy this training - LLP -

+requirement by completing the general online training for mandated reporters offered by the Office of Child Abuse Prevention in the State Department of Social Services.

-Status: Unanimously passed the Assembly and is pending in the Senate.
+Status: Unanimously passed the Assembly, and unanimously passed the Senate Public Safety Committee and is pending in the Senate Appropriations.